-As we are all adapting to new ways of working and looking to reduce costs, I thought it would be a great time to talk about your sales and client reporting system.
+As we are all adapting to new ways of working and looking to reduce costs, I thought it would be a great time to talk about your client and sales reporting system.
 While it is often overlooked or thought of as a nice to have instead of a need to have, it should be your best friend when it comes to doing more with less.

 Is your platform pulling its weight?

-Here are five questions to ask when considering a sales enablement and client communications platform or when evaluating the system you currently have.
+Here are five questions to ask when considering a client and sales communications platform or when evaluating the system you currently have.
 Oh, and spoiler alert, if your answer isn’t yes to each of these questions you are missing an opportunity to improve efficiency and reduce costs.

 #1 Can you, from one place, access all the information needed to produce sales and client reports?

 This question is particularly important when it comes to inputs – quantitative and qualitative data.
 They should be accessible in one place and easy to pull insights from.
 In addition, setting them up to be integrated into one platform shouldn’t take a lot of expensive and time-consuming coding.
 Cloud and automation technology have advanced, and times have changed.
 Whether you are working from your kitchen table or the office, your data should be integrated into the systems you use to create sales materials and client reports and easily accessible anytime, anywhere to your entire team.

 #2 Can you digitally review and approve all documents while automatically tracking edits for compliance purposes?

 The less you manipulate data, the more accurate it is.
 Random edits, email comments, and sticky note updates are difficult to track and dramatically increase the likelihood of errors.
 Not to mention that when your workforce is remote, sharing paper documents and “red penning” is nearly impossible.
 Your system should automate the review process for you – alerting the right people when documents are ready for input, tracking every change, and flagging any missing or unusual data.